lynntheory/discord-tarot-bot/README.md

 In the ``config/config.json`` file, edit command prefix and other variables to match your Discord server.

+Additional card decks and spreads can be added to the JSON files.

 ## Operation
 All commands in the ``cmds`` folder require use of the prefix stored in the ``config/config.json`` file to trigger.